Arguably one of the most important things

 Just as Aljo thought he could take a break, we whisked him away for weekend labours: clearing the local community youth club's tennis court.
 Yes: a tennis court!
 (OMG).
 And yes we can use it, and yes they definitely want people who are any good at the game to come and teach local kids how to play.
 In fact this local youth club is just kicking off again after a few years absence.
 I've been asked to be part of it in some way, so hopefully we'll have lots of opportunities to share ideas, games and projects with them, local kids and families soon.

-Of course clearing this abandoned court /football pitch meant we had a source of oak and pine leaf litter, from year.
-Perfect for that tree mulch job:)
+Of course clearing this abandoned court /football pitch meant we had a source of oak and pine leaf litter, from year

 Finally we have all become servants to the cats, who need to be moved from house to land every day (we still live off site).